RunAsSpc = runas +

 having administrator privileges.

-- Many users are working under administrator account,
+- Many peoble are working under administrator accounts,

-because some programs are missing administrator rights to run correctly.
+because some programs require these rights to run correctly.

-By RunAsSpc, a standard user has not to login as
+By using RunAsSpc, a limited user does not need to login as

 - Surfing the Internet as an administrator makes the

 system vulnerable to malware, spyware, viruses and other security

 risks.
 Surf with a limited rights account and the amount of